Skip to:

 Enhancement 6: Add Extra Toppings

-Ideas: Consider adding sautéed mushrooms, toasted pine nuts, or crispy pancetta.
+Ideas: Consider adding sautéed mushrooms, toasted pine nuts, or crispy pancetta to your reheated risotto.

 Enhancement 7: Simmer and Stir for Moisture

-Tip: Stirring regularly helps distribute the liquid evenly and revitalizes the dish.
+Tip: Stirring regularly helps distribute the liquid evenly and revitalizes the dish, making it perfectly moist.

 Finishing Touches for Restaurant-Worthy Reheated Risotto